 An investigator may propose observations of generic targets, describing them in as much detail as possible in the proposal.
-In all previous observing cycles, an AOR accompanying a generic target needed to contain a celestial position accurate to within 2 degrees (radial) for fixed targets.
-For Cycle-8, this requirement is removed.
-This will allow Cycle-8 proposals for follow-up of well-defined scientific targets from, for example, the WISE mission.
-For a moving generic target (e.g., Solar System object) proposers must submit an AOR with a target position 'to be determined' from Navigation and Ancillary Information Facility (NAIF) identification, or from orbital elements.
-In either case, the execution time must be specified to within a factor of 1.5.
+As in Cycle-8 the specification of a celestial position accurate to within 2 degrees (radial) for fixed targets is not required for generic targets.
+For a moving generic target (e.g., Solar System object) proposers must submit an AOR with a target position

+'to be determined' from Navigation and Ancillary Information Facility (NAIF) identification, or from orbital elements and the execution time must be specified to within a factor of 1.5.